PETLP: A Privacy-by-Design Pipeline for Social Media Data in AI Research: GDPR Principles for Social Media Research

 Each legal basis imposes distinct procedural requirements.
 Public interest processing under Article 6(1)(e) requires demonstrating a clear basis in law for the task or authority, which need not be a specific statutory power but must be grounded in constitutional documents, charters, or legal frameworks.
 The processing must be \textit{necessary} -- meaning no less intrusive means exist to achieve the objective.
 When processing special category data, researchers must additionally satisfy Article 9(2)(j) by implementing Article 89(1) safeguards, including data minimisation, pseudonymisation where feasible, and ethical oversight.
-In contrast, legitimate interests under Article 6(1)(f) -- available only to non-public authorities or public authorities acting outside their official tasks -- demands a documented \textit{Legitimate Interest Assessment} (LIA) that evaluates: (1) the legitimacy of the interest pursued; (2) the necessity of processing, confirming no less intrusive means exist; and (3) a balancing test weighing the controller's interests against data subjects' rights and freedoms.
+In contrast, legitimate interests under Article 6(1)(f) -- available to private entities and public authorities acting outside their official tasks -- requires a documented \textit{Legitimate Interest Assessment} (LIA) that evaluates: (1) the legitimacy of the interest pursued; (2) the necessity of processing, confirming no less intrusive means exist; and (3) a balancing test weighing the controller's interests against data subjects' rights and freedoms.
+Commercial research organisations, private consultancies, and industry research divisions typically rely on this basis, as they cannot invoke public task provisions.
 As emphasised in EDPB Guidelines 1/2024, only if this balancing test favours the controller may processing proceed.